MY PROCESS

 Watercolor Card Design

 While studying a new piece at the piano, the crescendos and pedaling work inspire the style and techniques of a painting - which forms in the mind during the music.
-When traveling, an idea for a new pattern design is born from experience with cultural symbols.
-Creation is continuous and comes from activity and study.
+When traveling, an idea for a pattern design forms from cultural symbols.

 TEST AND TRY